rasterio/rasterio/docs/configuration.rst

 The object returned when you call ``rasterio.Env()`` is a context manager.
 It handles the GDAL configuration for a specific block of code and resets the configuration when the block exits for any reason, success or failure.
-The Rasterio ``with Env()`` pattern helps make the current GDAL configuration for any Python statement in the subordinate block of code more transparent.
+The Rasterio ``with Env()`` pattern organizes GDAL configuration into single statements and makes its relationship to a block of code clear.

 If you want to know what options are configured at any time, you could bind it to a name like so.